 If you fancy a gentle ‘stretch of the legs’ with great views, shopping opportunities and even a wee dram, this is the walk for you!

-Starting and finishing at The Famous Grouse Experience at Glenturret Distillery, the walk starts at the pretty bridge crossing the Turret Burn on the left hand side of the main distillery building.
+Starting and finishing at the Glenturret Distillery, the walk starts at the pretty bridge crossing the Turret Burn on the left hand side of the main distillery building.

 Once across the bridge, follow the meandering path up a gentle hill until you come to an avenue of beautiful copper beech trees.
 Take a moment to soak up the gorgeous views over the Strath and keep an eye out for the red squirrels who have made this woodland their home.